The Divine and the Decay

 The Divine and the Decay is a 1957 novel by the Welsh writer Bill Hopkins.
 It was republished as The Leap, in 1984.
 It tells the story of the leader of a British right-wing populist party who has decided to have his internal rival assassinated.
 To provide an alibi for himself he stays on a small Channel Island, where he becomes fascinated by a very self-possessed young woman.
 It was Hopkins' first and only published novel.

 Plot

-Peter Plowart, the leader and co-founder of the right-wing populist New Britain Party has decided to have his party co-founder assassinated due to internal conflicts.
-He travels to Vachau, one of the Channel Islands, to hold a speech and thus give himself an alibi while the assassination is carried out.
-On the island he finds a young woman whose self-possession intrigues him and makes him want to conquer her.
-When the woman finds out about Peter's real reason for staying on the island, she decides that he has to die.
-A power struggle takes place between the two.
+In a review of the novel for The Spectator, Simon Raven summarizes it as follows:

+Peter Plowart, a fanatical and important member of a quasi-Fascist political party, takes a holiday in a remote Channel Island, ostensibly for a rest, but actually so that his minions can kill his rival and party boss in London with a hatchet and without involving Plowart. … But Plowart meets more than he bargains for on the island.
+The crude, shrewd fisherfolk soon get his number, and so does the young Dame of the island — a tiresome, intuitive creature who befriends Plowart, is raped in return, and finally tries to destroy him, not out of resentment at being raped, but because she thinks it in everyone’s best interest.